Vyral/justin-udy-recruiting/_posts/2021-11-04-why-investments-matter-in-real-estate.md

 I could have very easily paid off that first property and stopped there. **By using a strategy and changing my mindset, I was able to get so much more.** We can apply that to being an agent and increasing our own wealth.

-My agents have investments in the property behind me because that’s something we teach.
+My agents have investments in the property behind me in the video above because that’s something we teach.
 We teach people to be excited about the cash flow from investments rather than buying things.
 You should be looking at the BRRRR strategy: buy, renovate, rent, refinance, repeat.
 If you’re able to go through that strategy and maybe share some examples with clients, you can show that you’re a lot more valuable as an agent.&nbsp;

 If you want to talk more about these strategies, reach out to us.
 If you know someone who would be a good fit for our team, please share this video with them.
-I’m here to help you if you need anything, just give me a call.
+If you need anything, give us a call; we are always here to help.